LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

     Flux._layer_show(io, e)
 end
 {% endhighlight %}
-We use `Float32` to reduce the size of the model and for performance benefits.
+The `Float32` type is used to reduce the size of the model and for performance benefits.
 We don't need the extra accuracy provided by `Float64`.
 We have a second show function for multimedia (MIME) types when we went prettier printing e.g. in the REPL and Jupyter notebooks.
 The `Flux.@functor Embed` line is essential for Flux to be able to perform backpropagation.